How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Let your outdoor furniture sit for a few hours so that the paint can set and dry before moving.

 You can also see my process on how to paint wrought iron furniture.
-I took my wrought iron bed frame and spray painted it black.
-This was much easier because its indoor furniture and there was no rust or chipped paint to deal with.
+I took my wrought iron bed frame and spray-painted it black.
+This was much easier because it’s indoor furniture, and there was no rust or chipped paint to deal with.

 Check the weather!